Cairo City – The Beating Heart of Egypt

 Coptic Cairo – A Testament to Egypt’s Christian Heritage

 Coptic Cairo holds a profound place in Egypt’s religious history.
-It’s home to the Hanging Church, Abu Serga Church (built over the crypt where the Holy Family stayed), and the Coptic Museum, which preserves ancient Christian artifacts, manuscripts, and artwork.
+It’s home to the Hanging Church, Abu Serga Church, and the Coptic Museum, which preserves ancient Christian artifacts, manuscripts, and artwork.

 Ben Ezra Synagogue – A Glimpse into Jewish Cairo

-Tucked within Coptic Cairo, Ben Ezra Synagogue adds another layer of religious diversity to the district.
-It’s one of the oldest synagogues in Egypt and reflects the city’s deep multicultural roots.
+Tucked within Coptic Cairo, the Ben Ezra Synagogue adds another layer of religious diversity to the district.
+It’s one of the oldest synagogues in Egypt and reflects Cairo’s deep multicultural roots.

 Iconic Landmarks That Define Cairo